 What was Copernicus famous for?

-This Polish scientist first promoted the theory that the planets revolve around the sun.
+Copernicus was a Polish scientist who first promoted the thoery that the planets revolve around the sun.

 Who was Charles Darwin?

-This man discovered microscopic eggs were the source of flies on open meat.
+Francesco Redi discovered that microscopic eggs were the source of flies on open meat.

-What are the four main chemicals in a cell?
+What are the four main chemicals found in a cell?

-The cell contains amino acids, lipids, porphyrins, and polynucleotides.
+The four main chemicals found in a cell are amino acids, lipids, porphyrins, and polynecleotides.